Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/service-level-agreements.md

 * **Name**<br>Add a name to the rule that will allow it to be easily identified in the list of rules.
 * **Service Level Agreement**<br>Select the Service Level Agreement which you would like to be invoked should the conditions of this rule be met.
 * **All** of these conditions must match<br>Configure one or multiple conditions which All must match for the rule to be met and the defined Service Level Agreement to be invoked.
-* **Any** of these conditions must match<br>Configure one or multiple conditions where Any of the the conditions can match, in addition to any All must match conditions for the rule to be met and the defined Service Level Agreement to be invoked.
+* **Any** of these conditions must match<br>Configure one or multiple conditions where Any of the conditions can match, in addition to any All must match conditions for the rule to be met and the defined Service Level Agreement to be invoked.

 ### Configuring Rule Conditions
 An extensive condition builder is available to determine which SLA should be invoked under these conditions.